iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 10.2
+- Added `MovementCastDelay` Advanced Option.
+Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.

 Version 10.1
 - Added `AutoGearCheck` option.
 Automatically checks and equips appropriate gear set on player movement.
 - Added `AutoMvmntSpeed` option.
 Automatically equips Movement Speed set on player movement when idle.